At a Glance

 ✨Familiarise Yourself with Modern Learning Principles

 Brush up on concepts like gamification, AR/VR, and mobile-first design.
-Be prepared to discuss how you've applied these principles in your work and how they can enhance learning experiences.
+Be prepared to discuss how you've applied these principles in your past work and how they can enhance learning experiences.

 ✨Engage with Stakeholders Effectively